-Over time we continue to use more systems in our everyday lives, and memorising the complex passwords for each of those systems is a challenge.
-Single Sign On (SSO) may be the solution to this issue.
-Using it, we are able to access different applications and services with a single identity, and adding and deleting users in our systems will be easier.
+As the number of systems in our everyday lives continues to grow, memorising complex passwords for each of them becomes a challenge.
+Single Sign On (SSO) may be the solution to our problem.
+It authorises access to different applications and services with a single identity, making the task of adding and deleting users in our systems much easier.

 What is Single Sign On (SSO), and what does it do?

-SSO aims to simplify the user experience on the Internet by completely facilitating session sign-in tasks.
+SSO aims to simplify the user experience on the Internet by facilitating session sign-in tasks.

 Features of Single Sign On (SSO)

 This authentication procedure facilitates access to different platforms.
-It also has other important features in regards to simple management, security, ease of use and seamlessness.
+It also has other important features in regard to simple management, security, ease of use, and seamlessness.

-Using SSO synchronises passwords and user information, which makes access to different platforms and resources easier.
+Using SSO synchronises passwords and user information, making access to different platforms and resources easier.

 This authentication system improves network and application security.
-Single Sign On can uniquely identify a user, and ensure compliance with the most demanding security standards.
+Single Sign On can uniquely identify a user, ensuring compliance with the most demanding security standards.

 Information provided by SSO is encrypted and transmitted across the network.

 Ease of use

-SSO solutions improve the user experience by avoiding the interruptions caused by password requests to access their essential IT tools.
+SSO solutions improve user experience by avoiding the interruptions caused by password requests to access essential IT tools.

-The user is authenticated once and the system allows them to access the resources for which they are authorised.
+The user is authenticated once and the system allows them to access all the resources they are permitted to use.

 Access to all applications takes place seamlessly due to sign-in automation.